 APRIL 7 IN MISSISSAUGA

-Barron will be sharing the historic journey of the one-cent magenta and answering questions from the audience during a special session on Saturday, April 7 at the National Postage Stamp and Coin Show.
-He will be available afterwards to autograph the book, which will also be available at the show for purchase.
+Barron will be sharing the historic journey of the one-cent magenta and answering questions from the audience during a special session on April 7 at the National Postage Stamp and Coin Show.
+Following his presentation he will be autographing his book, which will also be available for purchase at the show.

-For more details on this special session with James Barron, look for the National Postage Stamp and Coin Showsupplement in CSN in early March, plus updates on our website, stampcoinshow.com.
+For more details on this special session, look for the National Postage Stamp and Coin Show supplement in CSN this March plus updates at stampcoinshow.com.
 Advanced tickets for this special session will be available in February.
-Admission is only $3, which includes full day access to the entire stamp and coin show.
+Saturday’s admission is only $3, which includes full-day access to the entire stamp and coin show.